Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

 For more in-depth information you may contact the Fort Polk Education Center, 337-531-1537; DSN:312-863-1537.

 For information on MyCAA and Military Spouse Education and Career Opportunities, visit Military OneSource.

-Remember, if you have any questions about deductible income, contact the UI Call Center immediately at 1-866-783-5567.
+Remember, if you have any questions about deductible income, contact the UI call center immediately at 866-783-5567.

-The majority of employment opportunities available to Fort Polk Family members can be found through the Louisiana Department of Labor Career Solutions, under Vernon and Beauregard Parish on the Career Solutions websites.
-Unemployment rate is 5.2%.
-Median household income $38,499.
+The majority of employment opportunities available to Fort Polk family members can be found through the Louisiana Department of Labor Career Solutions, under Vernon and Beauregard Parish on the Career Solutions websites.